 The point of the framework is not caution.
 Caution as a default is how AI initiatives turn into 18-month design-by-committee exercises that produce decks and no production deployments.
 The point is to maximize learning per dollar in the first 90 days, because the second three picks land substantially better when the first three were chosen with intention.

 MIT NANDA's number is the one to leave you with.
 5% of enterprise AI initiatives reach production[4].
 The 95% are not mostly failing on technology.
-They are failing because the selection criteria were wrong, the baselines did not exist, and the organizational conditions were never verified before commitment.
-The organizations that graduate to platform investment treated their first three pilots as structured experiments, not vendor-driven bets.
+They're failing because the selection criteria were wrong, the baselines didn't exist, and the organizational conditions were never verified before commitment.
 Pick boring.
 Pick measurable.
 Pick diverse.
 Then scale what worked.